Top 13 Venture Capital Firms Investing in Gaming Startups

 Image of Sputnik ATX - Top VCs in Gaming

-Sputnik ATX is an Austin-based venture fund that also runs a startup accelerator program.
-They focus on providing capital and support to what they call “maker-founders”—entrepreneurs who are deeply involved in building their products.
+Sputnik ATX is an Austin-based venture capital fund and startup accelerator that focuses on funding "maker-founders."
+They provide capital and mentorship to individuals who are deeply involved in building their products from the ground up.

-• Industries of focus: Gaming, retail, enterprise, social, and beauty
+• Industries of focus: Gaming, Enterprise, Retail, Beauty, Social, and more

 • Founded: 2017